RoDmitry/lingua-rs/README.md

 of n-grams of sizes 1 up to 5 which results in much more accurate prediction of the correct language.

 A second important difference is that *Lingua* does not only use such a statistical model, but also a rule-based engine.
-This engine first determines the alphabet of the input text and searches for characters which are unique in one or more languages.
+This engine first determines the script of the input text and searches for characters which are unique in one or more languages.
 If exactly one language can be reliably chosen this way, the statistical model is not necessary anymore.
 In any case, the rule-based engine filters out languages that do not satisfy the conditions of the input text.
 Only then, in a second step, the probabilistic n-gram model is taken into consideration.